tfkjosh/React-Portfolio/README.md

 ## Description

 Welcome to my portfolio!
-As a Web Developer, I am passionate about [mentio.
-Through this portfolio, I aim to showcase my skills, experiences, and projects that demonstrate my proficiency and creativity in [mention specific skills or tools].
+As a Web Developer, I am passionate about creating user-friendly and visually appealing websites.
+I am self-motivated and a team player to help achieve goals and beyond!
+Through this portfolio, I aim to showcase my skills, experiences, and projects that demonstrate my proficiency and creativity.
 Each project represents a unique challenge I’ve tackled, employing innovative solutions and a meticulous approach to achieve exceptional results.
 I invite you to explore my work and discover how I can contribute value to your team or project.
+I plan on keeping track of my learning progress and skill development over time!
 Thank you for visiting!
-I plan on keeping track of my learning progress and skill development over time!

 ## Acceptance Criteria
 GIVEN a single-page application portfolio for a web developer